CMalone-Jupiter/CMalone-Jupiter.github.io/_pages/splash-page.md

   - image_path: /assets/images/cattle_work_2.png
     title: "Rural Roots"
-    excerpt: "I grew up within the agriculture industry with exposure to a range of livestock work from farming to feedlotting (cattle and sheep mostly) as well crop farming and heavy machine work.
+    excerpt: "I grew up within the agriculture industry with exposure to a range of livestock work from farming to feedlotting (cattle and sheep mostly) as well as crop farming and heavy machine work.
 This lends me a unique perspective on many problems."
     url: "/about/#more-interesting-things"
     btn_label: "Read More"
     btn_class: "btn--primary"